Car problems Audi

 Audi Q3 – family SUV with familiar TFSI/TDI themes

 The Audi Q3 is a popular family car, but it shares the engine-related concerns of other models.
-Oil consumption with TFSI engines and problems with the exhaust aftertreatment system (EGR/DPF) on diesels are frequently reported complaints.
-Regular maintenance of the Haldex coupling system (an electronically controlled clutch that manages the four-wheel drive) on the quattro system is required to prevent problems.
-Electrical gremlins also occur on this model, so a thorough inspection before purchase is recommended.
+Oil consumption in TFSI engines and problems with the exhaust after-treatment system (EGR/DPF) in diesels are frequently reported complaints.
+Regular maintenance of the Haldex coupling system (an electronically controlled clutch that manages the four-wheel-drive system) of the quattro drivetrain is needed to prevent problems.
+Electrical gremlins also occur in this model, so a thorough pre-purchase check is advisable.

 Read more: Audi Q3